 One: The Offender is Convicted by God

-As I tell my kids, “Sorry, but sorry doesn’t cut it.”
+As I tell my kids, “Sorry Charlie, but sorry doesn’t cut it.”
 A person who is convicted by the Holy Spirit will be remorseful over the specific things they have done without anyone else telling them what those things are!

 So it’s never going to go like this: “Hey, just tell me what I did wrong!
 I’m sorry!
 I SAID I WAS SORRY!
 How am I supposed to know what I did wrong if you don’t tell me?”

 When we hurt someone, we need to humble ourselves and own our sin.
 God says “a broken and contrite heart I will not despise.”
 (Psalm 51:17)

 Without this conviction piece, you won’t be able to reconcile with them.
 Patrick Doyle puts it this way: “There is no hope for reconciliation.”
 Think about it logically.
 Is the relationship healed when the offender refuses to repent?

-This next part was my Big Lesson in 2015, and God has been trying to teach me this for three decades.
+This next part was my Big Lesson in 2015, and God had been trying to teach me this for three decades.
 I’m a slow learner.
 I knew it intellectually before 2015, but I didn’t believe it in my heart.

 - The one who is offended must never become the convicter.
 They need to quit going to the other person in an attempt to deal with them.
 That is the Holy Spirit’s job.

 Patrick says “The most loving thing you can do to an offender is give them a boundary.”
-When you give an unrepentant offender a boundary, they fling their stuff on you and go running the other direction!
+When you give an unrepentant offender a boundary, they fling their stuff on you and go running in the other direction!